creditkarma/thrift-typescript/README.md

 * --rootDir: This is used to resolve out and source directories.
 Defaults to current directory.
 * --outDir: The directory to save generated files to.
 Will be created if it doesn't exist.
 Defaults to 'codegen'.
 * --sourceDir: The directory to search for source Thrift files.
 Defaults to 'thrift'.
 * --target: The core library to generate for, either 'apache' or 'thrift-server'.
-Defaults to 'apache'.
+Defaults to 'thrift-server'.
-* --strictUnions: With target set to 'thrift-server' there are two ways to render unions (more details below).
-Defaults to 'false'.

 All other fields are assumed to be source files.